Teunwrmzijnallenamenalingebruik/Teun/README.md

 - 👋 Hi, I’m @TeunSchrader
 - 👀 I’m interested in Computers
-- 🌱 I’m currently learning JavaScript
+- 🌱 I'm messing with coding even tho i'm bad at it.

 <!---
 TeunSchrader/TeunSchrader is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.